ashwin-pc/OpenSearch_Changelog_Workflow/DEVELOPER_GUIDE.md

 ### 2. Key Technologies

-To effectively contribute in the automated **Changelog and Realease Notes Process** you should be familiar with Nodejs, JavaScript, Expressjs, Github Actions and Github API.
-Also depending on the OpenSearch repo you are working with, you also need to be familiar with the language that it is being used there to develop and run the Relase Notes script process.
+To effectively contribute to the **Automated Changelog and Release Notes Process** you should be familiar with JavaScript, Node.js, Express.js, Github Actions, and the Github API.
+Depending on the OpenSearch repository you are working with, you should also be familiar with the whatever language has been chosen to implement the release notes script with.

 ![JavaScript Badge](https://img.shields.io/badge/JavaScript-F7DF1E?logo=javascript&logoColor=000&style=for-the-badge)
 ![Node.js Badge](https://img.shields.io/badge/Node.js-393?logo=nodedotjs&logoColor=fff&style=for-the-badge)